Tais993/Tais993.github.io/article.markdown

 ### The Operand Stack

-Imagine the local variable array as a fridge, you grab things out of it, and put things in it. \
+Imagine the local variable array as a fridge, you grab things out of it, and put things in it. <br />
 But the work get's done on the counter in the kitchen.
 And the stack plays role as this so-called counter.

 The operand stack works by pushing and popping values.
 The JVM uses the stack as a workplace.